pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 in different ways at different times.

-The :class:`~eventsourcing.dcb.application.DCBApplication` class also supports the higher-level abstractions described above, in particular by having a :ref:`repository <DCB repository>`.
-But it is also possible to use the :ref:`basic DCB objects <DCB objects>` directly, and to extend :class:`~eventsourcing.dcb.application.DCBApplication` to support any higher-level style you may wish to invent.
+The :class:`~eventsourcing.dcb.application.DCBApplication` class also supports the higher-level abstractions described above.
+It has a :ref:`repository <DCB repository>` to support working with perspectives.
+It also has a method :func:`~eventsourcing.dcb.application.DCBApplication.do` which supports working with :ref:`slices <Slice>`.

+It is also possible to use the :ref:`basic DCB objects <DCB objects>` directly, and to extend :class:`~eventsourcing.dcb.application.DCBApplication` to support any higher-level style you may wish to invent.

-The example below shows how to write command and query methods using :ref:`enduring objects <enduring object>` and :ref:`groups <group>`.
+The example below shows how to write command and query methods using :ref:`enduring objects <enduring object>`, :ref:`groups <group>`, and :ref:`slices <slice>`.

 .. code-block:: python